nkreer/Fish/README.md

 ### Installation

 Fish has been tested to work well on unix systems and PHP 7.
-It does not work with PHP5 or Windows.
+It does not work with PHP5, Windows or the HHVM.
 The software and some plugins require the [pthreads extension for PHP written by krakjoe](https://github.com/krakjoe/pthreads) and a PHP installation with thread safety enabled.

-To install Fish, make sure you have [composer](https://getcomposer.org) installed.
+To install and use Fish, make sure you have [composer](https://getcomposer.org) installed.
 For the best compatibility with plugins, you should always use [the latest release](https://github.com/nkreer/Fish/releases).
 Just download the source code, extract it, navigate there and run: